 Cameron: But I only want to kill him.

 Episode 2.
 Cameron gets run over by a car.
 She tries to reassure the family in the car.
 "Please remain calm."
+While her face is buried in their windshield.

 Sarah to Cameron on her first day of school.

 In "Heavy Metal," Sarah and Cameron have captured a human employee of a Terminator and are interrogating him.
 Sarah tries beating information out of him, but the man is unfazed.
 So Sarah takes a knife, cuts the man free, and stabs the knife into a nearby table, then tells the man he's free to go...if he can get past Cameron.
-He gets up, glaces to the knife, and then to Cameron, looking fairly confident.
+He gets up, glances to the knife, and then to Cameron, looking fairly confident.
 Next scene, he's driving down the road, gripping the wheel with white knuckles, looking absolutely terrified, and Cameron is sitting beside him with a little smile on her face, managing to convey exactly what happened without speaking a word.

 After Cameron accidentally crushes a bird thanks to her malfunctioning arm, she watches another one fly away: "Goodbye, bird.
 There was a 51% chance I wasn't going to kill you."